COSMO-INR: Complex Sinusoidal Modulation for Implicit Neural Representations¶

 Key Designs¶

-- Mechanism: The activation function is modulated as \(g(x) = \phi(x) \cdot e^{j\zeta x}\).
-Expanding the complex exponential yields \(g(x) = \phi(x)(\cos\zeta x + j\sin\zeta x)\), where the Chebyshev coefficients of the real part \(g_r(x) = \phi(x)\cos\zeta x\) and imaginary part \(g_i(x) = \phi(x)\sin\zeta x\) are nonzero at complementary odd/even orders.
-Key theorem: when the real-part coefficients \(a_n = 0\), the imaginary-part coefficients \(b_n \neq 0\), and vice versa, so the complex coefficient \(a_n + jb_n\) is never identically zero.
-This guarantees that every frequency order contributes to the post-activation spectrum.
+Since the problem stems from symmetry, the solution is to break it.
+The authors modulate the activation as \(g(x) = \phi(x) \cdot e^{j\zeta x}\).
+Expanding the complex exponential yields \(g(x) = \phi(x)(\cos\zeta x + j\sin\zeta x)\).
+The Chebyshev coefficients of the real part \(g_r(x) = \phi(x)\cos\zeta x\) and the imaginary part \(g_i(x) = \phi(x)\sin\zeta x\) are non-zero at different odd/even orders.
+This leads to a key theorem: when a real coefficient \(a_n = 0\), the imaginary coefficient \(b_n \neq 0\), and vice versa.
+Thus, the complex coefficient \(a_n + jb_n\) never becomes zero—every frequency order contributes to the post-activation spectrum.
+The complex exponential itself is neither odd nor even, immediately neutralizing the original activation's symmetry.
+This is a minimally invasive fix: it preserves the basic shape of the activation while adding a phase rotation to complete spectral support.

 Loss & Training¶

-Training uses a standard MSE loss \(L = \mathbb{E}_{x \in X} \|f_\theta(x) - \hat{S}_x\|^2\), with the Adam optimizer at a learning rate of 0.01 and decay rate of 0.01.
-The prior embedder uses the first five layers of ResNet-34 for 2D image tasks and ResNet3D-18 for 3D occupancy tasks; outputs are mapped via an MLP to a latent variable in \((2,4)\), then projected to predefined ranges \(T \in [0,10]\), \(\zeta \in [0,3]\) via sigmoid regularization \(\theta = a + (b-a) \cdot \sigma(\hat{\theta})\).
-This mechanism adaptively adjusts activation parameters at each iteration, eliminating the need for manual grid search.
-The authors note that equivalent performance can be achieved without the prior embedder, but requires more rigorous parameter grid search.
+Training uses a standard MSE loss \(L = \mathbb{E}_{x \in X} \|f_\theta(x) - \hat{S}_x\|^2\) with the Adam optimizer and a learning rate of 0.01.
+For 2D tasks, the prior embedder uses the first five layers of ResNet-34; for 3D tasks, it uses ResNet3D-18.
+The output is mapped through an MLP to a latent variable \((2,4)\) and projected via sigmoid regularization \(\theta = a + (b-a) \cdot \sigma(\hat{\theta})\) to preset ranges: \(T \in [0,10]\) and \(\zeta \in [0,3]\).
+This mechanism adaptively adjusts parameters per iteration, eliminating the need for manual grid searches.

 Key Experimental Results¶